ObjectModules/deploy/README.md

 [[https://hub.docker.com/u/hyip/|<img src="https://tophyipmonitor.files.wordpress.com/2015/10/docker-use-cases.png">]]

-Others programming language like ''[[http://www.scala-lang.org/|Scala]]'' and ''[[https://www.ruby-lang.org/en/|Ruby]]'' will also brought in to the projects.
+Others programming language like _[[http://www.scala-lang.org/|Scala]]_ and _[[https://www.ruby-lang.org/en/|Ruby]]_ will also brought in to the projects.

-''The following development is on the way'':
+_The following development is on the way_:
 * Build the Front Page using PHP Frame Work ([[(http://stackoverflow.com/questions/19824594/zend-framework-1-x-on-google-app-engine|Zend]] and [[http://raivoratsep.com/52/kohana-mvc-framework-on-google-app-engine-or-not/|Kohana]])
 * Generate Script Manipulation to run Java Servlet using GWT compiled by [[https://developers.google.com/eclipse/|Eclipse]] or [[https://developers.google.com/appengine/docs/java/tools/maven|Maven]].

-''On Going Development'':
+_On Going Development_:
 * Generate Image Manipulation to run Python FrameWorks such as [[https://developers.google.com/appengine/articles/django-nonrel|Django]]
 * Generate Styles Manipulation to run Go Framework using [[https://developers.google.com/compute/docs/containers|Kubernetess/Docker]]
 * Automate deployments on [[https://aws.amazon.com/|Amazon Platform]] using [[https://github.com/integrations/aws-codedeploy|AWS CodeDeploy]] avalaible at [[(https://github.com/integrations|GitHub Integration]]

-'' Building items that are being carried out'':
+_ Building items that are being carried out_:
 * [[https://adwords.google.com|Google AdWords]] to promote the front page
 * [[https://www.google.com/analytics/|Google Analitycs]] to measure the pageview
 * [[http://www.google.com/talk/whatsnew_more.html|Google Talk]] for online communication

-The ''[[https://eq19.wordpress.com/eq19-world/mapping/map_direction_6/#main|link]]'' to develop in deeper will be provided in the discussed section.
+The _[[https://eq19.wordpress.com/eq19-world/mapping/map_direction_6/#main|link]]_ to develop in deeper will be provided in the discussed section.

 ## Algorithm

-For the time being this project is developed using all benefits on Google Products even all program code available in the planet to generate a widely integrated information to score and rate a group of sites running in ''a same business category''.
+For the time being this project is developed using all benefits on Google Products even all program code available in the planet to generate a widely integrated information to score and rate a group of sites running in _a same business category_.

 <img width=50% src=https://user-images.githubusercontent.com/36441664/96919622-3930fa00-14d6-11eb-86d9-ef60643ed7e5.png>